timbze/first-london-baptist-confession-1646/README.md

 The text was first retrieved from [reformedreader.org](http://www.reformedreader.org/ccc/1646lbc.htm)

 Some corrections were applied from the information found [here](http://kinseydrivebaptistchurch.com/wp-content/uploads/2017/04/LONDON-BAPTIST.pdf).
-A note was added for all reference changes, signifying the original reference in the text.
+A note was added for each reference change, signifying the original reference in the text.